 Forex trading from India is a topic of discussion for a long time and so many arguments have been made on it.
-Peoples are talking about legal issues related to Forex Trading in India due to Forex Trading is highly regulated in India.
-That is the reason a small number of Forex Brokers in India are available.
+People are talking about legal issues related to Forex Trading in India due to Forex Trading is highly regulated in India.
+That is the reason only a small number of Forex Brokers in India are available.

 Trading forex in India involves quite a few limitations and legal issues currently.
-Be sure to choose a Forex Broker regulated by a major financial regulator, such as the Security & Exchange Board of India (SEBI), U.K.’s Financial Conduct Authority (FCA) or Cyprus’ Securities and Exchange Commission (CySEC), which generally complies with Indian regulations and the European Union’s rigorous Markets in Financial Instruments Directive (MiFID) rules.
+Be sure to choose a Forex Broker regulated by a major financial regulator, such as the Security & Exchange Board of India (SEBI), U.K.’s Financial Conduct Authority (FCA), or Cyprus’ Securities and Exchange Commission (CySEC), which generally complies with Indian regulations and the European Union’s rigorous Markets in Financial Instruments Directive (MiFID) rules.

 The Best Forex Brokers in India

 If you’re looking for a reliable online forex broker in India, the list below offers some excellent options located outside of India but regulated by reputable financial authorities.